ilyavazhenin/ilyavazhenin/README.md

 * ✉️  You can contact me at [https://t.me/ilyavazhenin](mailto:https://t.me/ilyavazhenin)
 * 🧠  I'm learning TypeScript
 * 🤝  I'm open to collaborating on any funny projects
+* 🇺🇸  My english language lvl: B2 (believe I'm close to C1)
-* ⚡  Surely certain about what I want to do now.
-First, I need to finish my Hexlet FE developer's education.
-Second, I need to make a couple of more pet projects I always wanted to build.
-Third is to change my job title and become a FE deveoper to start my developer's career.
+* ⚡  As I'm finishing my fronted education and building pet projects, looking forwards to change my job title and become a FE deveoper to start my developer's career.

 ### Skills